-To date, the County has submitted nine requests to FEMA totaling \$35.79 million and has been approved for eight reimbursements totaling \$35.62 million, including:
+To date, the County has submitted 10 requests to FEMA totaling \$41.50 million and has been approved for nine reimbursements totaling \$35.77 million, including:

-- \$6.86 million for personal protective equipment (PPE) submitted on October 8, 2020, which was approved in-full; - \$0.90 million for disinfectant and cleaning supplies submitted on November 6, 2020, which was approved with only a slight modification; - \$0.45 million for communications expenses submitted on December 14, 2020, which was approved with only a slight modification; - \$3.31 million for PPE and plexiglass submitted on February 19, 2021, which was approved in-full; - \$17.12 million for non-congregate sheltering submitted on March 12, 2021, which was approved in-full; - \$0.83 million for law enforcement and security expenses submitted on June 4, 2021, which was approved with only a slight modification; - \$5.34 million for non-congregate sheltering submitted on June 23, 2021, which was approved in-full; - \$0.15 million for emergency medical response expenses submitted on July 6, 2021, which is pending FEMA approval; and - \$0.82 million for disinfectant and cleaning supplies submitted on August 11, 2021, which was approved in-full.
+- \$6.86 million for personal protective equipment (PPE) submitted on October 8, 2020, which was approved in-full; - \$0.90 million for disinfectant and cleaning supplies submitted on November 6, 2020, which was approved with only a slight modification; - \$0.45 million for communications expenses submitted on December 14, 2020, which was approved with only a slight modification; - \$3.31 million for PPE and plexiglass submitted on February 19, 2021, which was approved in-full; - \$17.12 million for non-congregate sheltering submitted on March 12, 2021, which was approved in-full; - \$0.83 million for law enforcement and security expenses submitted on June 4, 2021, which was approved with only a slight modification; - \$5.34 million for non-congregate sheltering submitted on June 23, 2021, which was approved in-full; - \$0.15 million for emergency medical response expenses submitted on July 6, 2021, which was approved in-full; - \$0.82 million for disinfectant and cleaning supplies submitted on August 11, 2021, which was approved in-full; and - \$5.71 million for PPE and plexiglass submitted on September 28, 2021, which is pending FEMA approval.

 Per the Executive Order signed by President Biden, FEMA is reimbursing approved expenses at 100 percent.
-FEMA recently issued updated guidance extending the 100 percent federal cost share through December 31, 2021.
+On November 9, 2021, the President extended the 100 percent federal cost share through April 1, 2022 (the prior date was December 31, 2021).
 After this date, the County can continue to pursue reimbursement for eligible expenses but will be responsible for the 25 percent local match for which funding sources will need to be identified.
 Staff will be continuing to identify eligible expenses and submit requests as appropriate in the coming months.